aj-stein/notebook/research/assessment-ttps.md

 > Establishing an appropriate set of expectations before, during, and after an assessment is paramount to achieving an acceptable outcome

+> Organizations consider both the technical expertise and level of independence required in selecting security and privacy control assessors.28 Organizations ensure that assessors possess the required skills and technical expertise to successfully carry out assessments of system specific, hybrid, and common controls.

 </details>